VanOvermeire/charger-alert/README.md

 - Automatic testing, building, deploying and smoke testing with GitHub actions.
 Whole flow takes about 10 minutes
 - Infra as code with CDK, including tests
 - Rust for the backend code

+## Limitations

+- some inconsistencies in approaches (use of traits, generics, hiding or exposing of info), partly caused by me experimenting with approaches
+- error handling incomplete: mapping to our own types, but not doing anything with the underlying errors, which would make debugging issues harder

 ## Remarks